Meet our Creative Director Design AnnKathrin Lundqvist, on the whys and wherefores of design.

 What inspires you as a designer?

 – The rugged Nordic nature is an infinite source of inspiration.
-I am also inspired by people I meet and places I come across, no matter if it is in the forest, on a mountain top, by the water or in the city.
+I am also inspired by people I meet and places I come across, no matter if it is in the forest or in different cities.
 The quiet area of Luleå where I have my design studio, offers space and allows us to be creative.
 The clean air and the magnificent nature is great for new ideas and design elements, it can be how the wind has formed a pattern in the snow on the ground, or how the moss grows on an old log.
 In this Nordic region I also find lots of art, craftsmanship and history that is superb for inspiration and knowledge.

 How and where does your design process start?